Table of Contents

 Import a Replication Node

 PostgreSQLTimescaleDBImports an existing replication node into ClusterControl.
 Use this feature if you have added a replica manually to your cluster and want it to be detected/managed by ClusterControl.
-ClusterControl will then detect the new database node as being part of the cluster and starts to manage and monitor it as with the rest of the cluster nodes.
+ClusterControl will then detect the new database node as being part of the cluster and start to manage and monitor it as with the rest of the cluster nodes.
 This is useful if a replica node has been configured outside of ClusterControl e.g, through Puppet, Ansible, or manual way.

 Field | Description |